michaelprice232/inspect-tf-plan/README.md

 terraform show -json plan | jq > plan-pretty.json # jq is optional, just to make it more human readable
 ```

 The tool will output each Terraform resource which has an invalid EC2 instance type selected.
+If any invalid types are detected
+the program will exit with a non-zero code.

 Currently supported Terraform resource types:
 1. `aws_instance`